Is Ethylene Dichloride Toxic? What You Need to Know

 What Injuries & Illnesses Are Linked to Ethylene Dichloride?

 According to the Environmental Protection Agency (EPA), ethylene dichloride exposure can have serious effects.
-These effects will vary depending on the extent of exposure and whether it occurred quickly or over time.
+These effects will vary depending on the extent of exposure and whether it occurred quickly or over an extended period of time.
 The method of introduction into the system, such as inhalation versus skin contact, can also affect resulting injuries or illnesses.

-The general results of ethylene dichloride exposure are:
+The most common effects of concentrated ethylene dichloride exposure include:

 • Nausea